redteam-si/redteam-journey/README.md

 ## 🧪 Projects

 > 📌 These projects are a mix of real-world practice and hands-on labs.
-Much of this work was originally captured in Obsidian/CherryTree and is now being organized and shared here for public learning and future collaboration.
+Much of this work was originally captured in Obsidian & CherryTree and is now being organized and shared here for public learning and future collaboration.

 | Project | Description |
 |--------|-------------|